Categories

 On the other hand, PAL is designed for programmatic reasoning tasks.
 It uses an LLM to generate programs as intermediate reasoning steps, allowing it to solve problems by delegating the solution step to a runtime interpreter like Python.

 For example, ReAct could be used to answer a natural language question about data science.
-The model would generate a list of keywords as part of the reasoning trace, then interface with an external search API to retrieve relevant articles.
+The model would generate a list of keywords as part of the reasoning trace, and then interface with an external search API to retrieve relevant articles.
 These articles would inform the next reasoning trace, which could involve ranking the articles based on relevance and selecting the top 5 as the final task-specific action.

 In contrast, PAL could be used to generate a program that counts the number of words in a document by reading a natural language input and generating a corresponding programmatic solution.